antzGames/Godot-Universal-Settings-Plugin/README.md

 Keep in mind that the default settings in this file will supersede any project settings.
 An example of this is the window resolution or window mode.

-## How to delete my saved settings
+## How to Delete My Saved Settings

 If you want to delete your saved settings on desktop: